Ropapa Mensah

-Ropapa Kwamina Mensah (born 20 August 1997) is a Ghanaian professional footballer who plays for Greenville Triumph in the USL League One.
+Ropapa Kwamina Mensah (born 20 August 1997) is a Ghanaian professional footballer who plays for Chattanooga Red Wolves in the USL League One.

 Club career

 Mensah signed with USL Championship side Harrisburg City Islanders on 23 March 2017.
 For the 2018 season, he moved to another USL team, Nashville SC.
 On 10 February 2018, he scored the first goal in Nashville SC history, in a friendly against Atlanta United FC.

 On November 14, 2018, Nashville announced that they had purchased Mensah from Inter Allies following his season-long loan.

 On January 29, 2020, Pittsburgh Riverhounds FC announced that they had signed Mensah to a one-year contract for the 2020 season with an option for the 2021 season.

 After spending the 2022 season with Egyptian Second Division side Port Fouad FC, Mensah returned to the United States to sign with USL League One side Chattanooga Red Wolves SC on January 27, 2023.

 Mensah joined Greenville Triumph in December 2024.